Assistant Professor in Aquatic Biogeochemistry and Water Quality

 The Department of Natural Resources and Environmental Sciences (NRES) in the College of Agricultural, Consumer and Environmental Sciences (ACES) at the University of Illinois Urbana – Champaign (https://nres.illinois.edu), invites candidates to apply for a 9-month, tenure-track, 60% research/40% teaching Assistant Professor in the areas of Water Quality and Aquatic Biogeochemistry.

-The successful candidate will develop a nationally recognized program focused on the influence of human activities and associated changes (land use intensification, climate change) on inland freshwaters and/or terrestrial-aquatic interfaces.
-We are particularly interested in candidates who use empirical and/or modeling approaches to address one or more of the following topics: the efficacy of field-scale agricultural practices designed to prevent nutrient and/or agrochemical loss; how changes in management and climate interact to impact solute transport and water flux through landscapes; feedbacks between climate change and availability and transformations of nutrients within a watershed.
-The incumbent is expected to have expertise in the measurement of soil and water biogeochemical processes and rates, and the linkages that exist between terrestrial biogeochemistry, surface water quality and aquatic ecosystem function.
-This hire will complement existing faculty in the Department working on land use and land cover change, water and chemical transport in soils, water quality and protection, aquatic ecosystem conservation, and land-atmosphere interactions in agro ecosystems, as well as faculty in related departments working on climate change and ecosystem ecology in natural and managed systems.
+The successful candidate will develop a nationally recognized program focused on the influence of human activities and associated changes (land use intensification, climate change) on freshwaters and their links to terrestrial systems.
+We are particularly interested in candidates who address one or more of the following topics: the efficacy of field-scale agricultural practices designed to prevent nutrient and/or agrochemical loss; how land use and climate change impact hydrological and biogeochemical processes that govern water quality and aquatic ecosystem function; interactions of hydrologic, chemical and biological processes at the aquatic-terrestrial interface.
+The successful candidate is expected to have expertise in field-based and empirical investigations of soil and water biogeochemical processes, and the hydrologic connections between terrestrial biogeochemistry, surface water quality and aquatic ecosystem function.
+Applicants who are also proficient in laboratory-based and computational investigations are encouraged.
+This hire will complement existing faculty in the Department working on land use and land cover change, water and chemical transport in soils, water quality and protection, aquatic ecosystem conservation, and land-atmosphere interactions in agroecosystems, as well as faculty in related departments working on climate change and ecosystem ecology in natural and managed systems.

 The University of Illinois conducts criminal background checks on all job candidates upon acceptance of contingent offer.